Thrift Store Santa

 How to do it:

-Simply move your home de-cluttering process to a week or more before Christmas, instead of afterwards.
+Simply move your home de-cluttering to before Christmas, instead of afterward.
+Make cleaning out part of Thanksgiving weekend or your holiday decorating ritual.
 Or make it a whole element of ethical holiday celebrations:

 • tell children who believe in Santa that his workshop is embracing sustainability, and has asked for donations of lightly-used toys to refurbish.
 Ask if they can help.